googlearchive/polybuild/README.md

 # Polybuild
 > An all-in-one build tool for Polymer apps

-Polybuild combines [vulcanize](npmjs.com/package/vulcanize), [crisper](npmjs.com/package/crisper), and [polyclean](npmjs.com/package/polyclean) into one easy to use solution for optimizing Polymer applications for production.
+Polybuild combines [vulcanize](http://npmjs.com/package/vulcanize), [crisper](http://npmjs.com/package/crisper), and [polyclean](http://npmjs.com/package/polyclean) into one easy to use solution for optimizing Polymer applications for production.

 Polybuild exposes a gulp plugin, and a small command line tool to fit your build environment.

-Polybuild has no customizations or options.
+PolyBuild has only one option: "maximum crush".
+This option affects whether the output javascript is minified, or only has whitespace removed.

 If you have a more advanced use case than is provided, please copy the equivalent portions of the command line or gulp internals as a starting point.

 ## Command Line Tool